magneticio/vamp.io/content/resources/using vamp/breeds.md

 Ports come in two flavors:

-- `/tcp` this is the default type if none is specified.
-Use it for things like Redis, MySQL etc.

-- `/http` HTTP ports are always recommended when dealing with HTTP-based services.
+- `/http` HTTP ports are the default type if none is specified.
+They are always recommended when dealing with HTTP-based services.
 Vamp can record a lot of interesting metrics like response times, errors etc. Of course, using `/tcp` will work but you miss out on cool data.
+- `/tcp` Use TCP ports for things like Redis, MySQL etc.

-> **Tip:** Use the `/http` notation for ports whenever possible!
+> **Note:** `/http` notation for ports is required for use of filters.

 Notice we can give the ports sensible names.
 This specific deployable has `web` port for customer traffic, an `admin` port for admin access and a `redis` port for some caching probably.
 These names come in handy when we later compose different breeds in blueprints.